growing cacao in Hawaii

 Usually, the growing of cacao (cocoa) has been limited to a belt 20 degrees north or south of the equator.
-It’s only in the past 10 years or so, that cocoa has been grown in Hawaii in any quantity–which is at 21-22 degrees latitude.
+It’s only since the 1980’s that cocoa has been grown in Hawaii in any quantity–which is at 21-22 degrees latitude.
 You’ll now find about 100 planted acres of cacao growing on the islands of Oahu, the Big Island of Hawaii, and lesser amounts on the islands of Maui and Kauai, with the amount of cacao grown in Hawaii increasing by 25% each year.

 In 2013, there were 30,700 pounds of cocoa beans harvested in Hawaii.
 Of that, 24,500 was grown on Oahu, 5,600 pounds on the Big Island, 580 pounds on Maui, and 100 pounds on Kauai.
 It’s good to know that production is on the increase, as demand for Hawaiian cocoa far exceeds the amount of beans currently grown.

 I had the pleasure of being invited to participate in the 2014 field trip of the Hawaii Chocolate and Cacao Association that took me to several of the 16 test sites where cacao is being grown and studied with respect to grafting and fertilization techniques as well as disease control.
 We also visited the largest private cocoa estate on the island of Oahu.
 I’ve seen cacao growing in South America and the Caribbean and learned that each growing region has its own unique challenges when it comes to growing cacao.
 Hawaii is no exception, where the Chinese rose beetle is the main challenge to growers.